awsdocs/aws-net-developer-guide/doc_source/sqs-apis-intro.rst

 ########################################

 The |sdk-net| supports |SQSlong| (|SQS|), which is a message queuing service that handles message or workflows between other components in a system.
-For more information, see |SQS|_
+For more information, see |SQS|_.

-The following example shows how to use the APIs to list accessible queues in |SQS|:
+The following example shows how to use the APIs to list accessible queues in |SQS|.

 .. literalinclude:: how-to/sqs/sqs-list-queues-low-level.txt
    :language: csharp